How Does a Medical Scribe Help a Physician?

 2. Increases Patient Satisfaction and Quality of Care

 The assistance of medical scribes can also free the physician up to spend more time with each patient.
-While the scribe documents the patient’s visit, the physician can spend more time directly talking with patients and gain greater insight into each individual situation.
+While the scribe documents the patient’s visit and enters information into the EHR, the physician can spend more time directly talking with patients and gain greater insight into each individual situation.
 This helps build the relationship between patient and physician and leads to greater patient satisfaction and quality of care.

 3. Improves Workflow and Promotes Teamwork

-The assistance of a medical scribe improves workflow, promotes teamwork, and brings cohesiveness to the office dynamic increasing throughput for patients.
+The assistance of a medical scribe improves workflow, promotes teamwork, and brings cohesiveness to the dynamic of the healthcare practice increasing throughput for patients.
 Medical professionals are relieved of a burdensome but vital task in documenting the details of each patient visit/sending referrals, etc., allowing them to focus on other aspects of their duties, such as taking care of a patient’s needs.